 Chelsea boss Enzo Maresca yet to speak to Mykhailo Mudryk after doping charges

+Chelsea boss Enzo Maresca breaks silence on Mykhailo Mudryk following doping charges

-The 24-year-old is facing a lengthy ban after the Football Association announced on Friday it had charged the player.
+Mudryk is facing a lengthy ban after the FA announced on Friday it had charged the player

 Chelsea manager Enzo Maresca has revealed he has not yet spoken to winger Mykhailo Mudryk since the Ukrainian was charged with violating anti-doping rules.

-The 24-year-old is facing a lengthy ban after the Football Association announced on Friday it had charged the player.
+The 24-year-old is facing a lengthy ban after the FA announced on Thursday it had charged the player.

+- Watch every Fifa Club World Cup game free on DAZN.
+Sign up here now.

 Mudryk has not played since being suspended last December after testing positive for a prohibited substance.